Vectorial1024/ExpressBusServices/README.md

 3. Bus AI tries to load passengers
 4. I count how many is loaded
 5. Enter loop:
-6. If non-first bus stop & loaded + unloaded = 0 then depart immediately, else (other waiting conditions)
+6. If non-first bus stop:
+   1. If unloaded + unloaded = 0 then depart immediately, exit loop
+   2. If some CIMs boarded/alighted & waited enough time at stop & all boarding CIMs boarded then depart immediately, exit loop
+   3. Else wait for next loop
+999. Return control to game

 No data is written to the save-game because instant-departures are, well, instant.
 It is very unlikely that the arrival state persists at the moment a save occurs.
 (Well, unbunching right after loading a save game shouldn't be too severe.)
 Moreover, I can determine whether the bus is at the first bus stop of the line just from vanilla CSL data structures.
 There is no need to save any data.